 InvestingHaven’s research team recommends to closely watch what happens in the $45 to $48 price range, as that has an above average importance to markets.

 Precious metals continue their downtrend

-Gold and silver are both suffering as crude oil declines.
+Gold (GOLD) and silver are both suffering as crude oil declines.
 Note on silver’s chart how the price of silver tested a secular breakout level but was unable to break above it.
 That happened right at a time when crude oil topped, and when gold was testing the above average important $1250 price level.
 We spotted the importance of the $1250 gold price many months ago.

 Given the current chart structures in both gold and silver, the trend is clearly down.
 First, because of the fact that both assets are still in a long term bear market.
 Second, because structural support is way below current price levels.

 Base metals at critical juncture

 Next, base metals have lost some 10 percent in recent weeks.
 InvestingHaven’s analysts flashed a warning a while back, explaining why February 2017 was crucial for base metals.
 The chart structure combined with an above average rise in 2016 were the two reasons to recommend prudence.

 The DBB ETF, representing copper, aluminium and zinc, is now trading at a critical juncture.
 Any break below current levels would be bearish, and below 14.50 would be ultra-bearish.

 Specifically to copper investors, we recommend re-reading our copper price forecast for 2017 as the price levels outlined in that article are still very accurate, certainly if copper continues to trend lower.
 However, if the ongoing decline would stop, copper would enter a bull market once it structurally trades above $2.80.